rhysd/actionlint/docs/usage.md

 If you want to enable [shellcheck integration](checks.md#check-shellcheck-integ), install `shellcheck` command.
 Note that shellcheck is [pre-installed on Ubuntu worker][preinstall-ubuntu].

-If you want to [annotate errors][ga-annotate-error] from actionlint on GitHub, consider to use [Problem Matchers](#problem-matchers).
+If you want to [annotate errors][ga-annotate-error] from actionlint on GitHub, consider using [Problem Matchers](#problem-matchers).

 If you prefer Docker image to running a downloaded executable, using [actionlint Docker image](#docker) is another option.